Next stop:

 The Niagara River marks the border between Canada and the United States in this area, and the falls are entirely on the American side: this gives you an unparalleled view of this natural wonder right in front of you from the Canadian side.

 Around the falls, on both sides, you will see that over time hotels and attractions of all kinds have been built to make the most of the mass tourism that this place inevitably attracts at all times of the year.
-After enjoying the spectacle of the waterfalls and the thrill of the ride (be prepared to get wet, despite the cape provided!), I recommend a stop at the famous Little Las Vegas, a hundred metres away.
+After enjoying the spectacle of the waterfalls and the thrill of the ride (be prepared to get wet, despite the cape provided!), we recommend a stop at the famous Little Las Vegas, a hundred metres away.
 This amusement park is packed with fast food and incredible attractions that will leave you speechless.

 You can also sample and purchase the excellent Icewine, a true Ontario delicacy, as a souvenir.
 Icewine is a sweet wine made from grapes left to dry on the vine until they naturally freeze due to the cold climate of these areas.